 FDCPA provisions also forbid threatening, obscene, harassing, abusive, or profane language and repetitive collection calls intended to frighten the debtors into paying.
 The FDCPA sets forth 16 misleading and false tactics that creditors may not employ to scare or pressure debtors.
 Among these are threatening arrest, imprisonment, and money or property seizure via garnishment or sale.

 Enacted in 1991, the TCPA forbids creditors and debt collectors from using automated dialing equipment to call cellphones without the debtor’s prior “express consent” to such contact.
 Express consent is usually obtained at time of initial application for credit, but the debtor may revoke it at any time.
 TCPA violations are punishable by up to a $500 penalty per unauthorized call.

 This law governs Texas debt collector activities and forbids abusive or fraudulent debt collection tactics by both individual and commercial debt collectors.
 The TDCA also makes it unlawful for a collector to try and collect any amount(s) in excess of the originally agreed upon amount(s) whether or not the initial contract was written or not.

 Protecting Yourself from Harassment

 Consumers who are currently experiencing financial difficulties and want to stop collection calls and other creditor harassment should not hesitate to contact a McKinney defense attorney right away.
-The experienced, knowledgeable McKinney debt defense attorneys at Joe Knows Law are available for questions and advice by calling (972) 562-9700.
+The experienced, knowledgeable McKinney debt defense attorneys at Joe Knows Law are available for questions and advice by contacting us online or calling (972) 562-9700.